List of tennis rivalries

 In tennis history there have been a number of notable rivalries.
 This list reflects some of the great rivalries.

-For the pre-1991 eras, complete statistics on all matches is difficult to obtain in definitive form.
+For the pre-open era, complete statistics on all matches is somewhat difficult to obtain in definitive form.
 In many years there were significant numbers of minor events and exhibition matches outside the designated tours, some of which were not reported in newspapers or recorded by the respective amateur or professional tour management.
 The approximate nature of these results should be understood and kept in mind while reading this data.

 For the purpose of this article only, the criteria for inclusion are (all must be met):